-I will be looking to start rehearsals in early January, keeping to Monday and Wednesday evenings to start, adding the 3rd rehearsal on either a Friday evening or Sunday afternoon, (dependant on people’s availability).
+I will be looking to start rehearsals in early January, keeping to two evenings to start, adding the 3rd rehearsal on either a Friday evening or Sunday afternoon, (dependant on people’s availability).

 Big Sunday rehearsals will be the 8th and 15th March – any person cast must be available on these dates, with full attendance from WC Monday 2nd March.

 (Twenties to forties aged male).
 Impulsive and a little insane.
 Appears to possess little perceptive skill and even less common sense narrating the play as its being performed.

 (Thirties to forties aged male).
 Reliable.
 Competent, Played with constant understatement and largely with a straight face.
 No matter of outward appearances, Jeeves always has Wooster's back.

 Watkyn Bassett - A fuddy duddy judge with old-fashioned ideas.
 Easily outraged and offended.